-Production values worthy of Hollywood, celebrity endorsements, sexy shoots in exotic places…the bigger the marketing budget, the better the buzz over your product, right?
+Production values worthy of Hollywood, celebrity endorsements, sexy shoots in exotic places.
+The bigger the marketing budget, the better the buzz over your product, right?

-1. Who wants or needs your product or service?
+- Who wants or needs your product or service?
 How does it solve a problem or make your target audience’s life better?

-3. Are you fluent in your audience’s “language?”
+- Are you fluent in your audience’s “language?”
 Will you reach them best with words, pictures, videos, or a combination of all three?

 Now, about the money.
-A modest budget should not deter you from developing a kickass marketing campaign.
+A modest budget should not deter you from developing a kickass viral marketing campaign.
 Small businesses with solid products do it all the time.

 What made the marketing magic?
-The Canadian company that created the product gave away 200 Instant Pots to popular food bloggers and cookbook authors who specialize in a variety of cuisines.
-The product’s claim to fame is its versatile ability to solve a fundamental problem of modern life–how to get yummy, healthy meals on the table ASAP.
+The Canadian company that created the product gave away 200 Instant Pots to famous food bloggers and cookbook authors who specialize in a variety of cuisines.
+However, the product’s claim to fame is its versatile ability to solve a fundamental problem of modern life–how to get yummy, healthy meals on the table ASAP.
 The company claims that one Instant Pot can replace your slow cooker, pressure cooker, rice cooker, sauté/browning pan, steamer, yogurt maker, and stockpot–and cook food significantly faster than a regular slow cooker.

-When customers visit the company’s website blog, they find information about sexuality, mental health, legislation, and other hot topics in a frank, direct way that appeals to the broader demographics for HelloFlo’s complete product line.
+When customers visit the company’s website blog, they find information about sexuality, mental health, legislation, and other hot topics in a straightforward, direct way that appeals to the broader demographics for HelloFlo’s complete product line.

 Speaking of hot topics…bars and restaurants often try to generate buzz by naming dishes and drinks after celebrities or the headline du jour.
 Sometimes the offerings become classics–think oysters Rockefeller and peach melba.
 Sometimes they make a deliciously scandalous temporary splash.

 In the case of Community diner in Bethesda, MD (a Washington, DC suburb), the eatery generated a buzz and landed an article in Washingtonian magazine showcasing the Golden Showers Burger.
 The dish capitalized on January’s controversy over reports of President Trump’s affinity for…well, the burger name says it all.
-It features self-tanning cheddar, a very small pickle, and lemonade.
+It features self-tanning cheddar, a tiny pickle, and lemonade.
 The buzz may be temporary, but it grabbed a headline for Community in one of DC’s best-read publications.

 What’s the moral of these stories?
 You don’t have to hire a big-name PR firm or ad agency to launch a successful marketing campaign.
 You need to know your audience, where to find them, and how to speak their language.
 When a product has a relatable story–in whatever form that takes–it catches legs.